-A grant from the Historic Preservation Education Foundation will support a second Boston Architectural College Historic Preservation Field School at The Point in June 2022.
-CVPA and BAC hosted a Field School at The Point in 2017 and a Field School alumna serving as NYS Parks Intern in 2018 completed a conditions assessment for
+- We plan to offer a second Boston Architectural College (BAC) Historic Preservation Field School at The Point when the school lifts Covid travel restrictions.
+CVPA and BAC hosted a Field School serving nine graduate students and one undergrad at The Point in 2017.
+A 2017 Field School alumna serving as NYS Parks Intern in 2018 completed a conditions assessment for

 outbuildings throughout Mills Norrie State Park, including The Point’s barn complex.

 In 2020, CVPA hosted a second Hudson Valley Historic Architecture & Landscape Design Photography Exhibition.
 We hope to make the photo exhibit an annual event once the pandemic is behind us.

 Thank you for helping Calvert Vaux Preservation Alliance build momentum to save the point!